MistyCommunity/Documentation/src/content/misty-ii/coding-misty/javascript-sdk-architecture.md

 ## Data Handling: Variables

-There are two ways to store persistent data with on-robot skills:
+There are two ways to store persistent data with on-robot JavaScript skills:

 * In a global variable, where the data is available (but not updated) across threads in a single skill
 * As "set" data, where the data is available (and updated) across threads in a single skill and is shareable among skills.